IshiyaoI/IshiyaoI.github.io/_pages/about.md

   - /about.html
 ---
 # About me
-I am currently a PhD student at HKUST(GZ) under the supervision of Prof.Yuyu Luo and Prof.Nan Tang.
+I am currently a PhD student at HKUST(GZ) under the supervision of Prof.[Yuyu LUO](https://luoyuyu.vip/) and Prof.[Nan Tang](https://qcai.qcri.org/ntang/).
 I'm interested in augmented reality and its application to data analysis.
 I am also a developer of computer vision projects, and I designed and manufactured an augmented reality device by myself (which is my graduation project).

 ## Preprint
 BrickPal: Augmented Reality-based Assembly Instructions for Brick Models <br>